grigory-leonenko/redux-easy-actions/README.md

 }
 ```

-Oh, and do not forget about the component.
+...and wait, didn't you forget about the components themselves?
+Import again!

 ```js
 class TodoForm {